 - Take-home kits

 The Reading List recommends books for teachers to read to students as well as grade level appropriate books for students to read themselves.
-This list is provided to the teachers ahead of time and serves as an introduction to the unit.

 The Teacher Toolkit contains background scientific information about the unit, the vocabulary list, a summary of the experiments, and a list of suggested follow-up experiments.